Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command to display line containing pattern "root" and the next 3 lines
+Command all the lines in the file that do not contain the pattern "bin"